 TIP: Try horchata (orxata) is a popular soft drink from Valencia, made of water, sugar and tiger nut (chufas).

 I hope you like this little photo diary I put together to share my time adventuring through Valencia.
-Let me know if you have visited Valencia and how did you like it.
+Let me know if you have visited Spain and how did you like it.
 If you need any more recommendations, drop me a line.